athanasiosem/saveUrl/readme.md

 3. Download latest release of saveUrl.
 4. Extract and Copy the directory called 'saveUrl-x.x' in your htdocs folder.
 Then rename it to 'saveurl'.
 5. Create a mysql database called 'saveurl' with user 'saveurl' and password 'saveurl'.
 6. The details are pre-configured in <strong>saveurl\config\database.php</strong>  file.
-Also in <strong>saveurl\public\server_side\server_processing.php</strong>.
-These are the two locations you need to provide the database details for the program to work.
+In this file you need to provide the database details for the program to work.
 7. Open cmd.exe, go to 'saveurl' folder and type <code>composer update --no-scripts</code>.
 After this finishes run <code>php artisan migrate</code> to create the tables.
 If you get error running <code>php artisan migrate</code> then run <code>composer dump-autoload</code>.
 8. Open your favourite browser and navigate to the url.<br>
     i) If screen is blank try changing permissions of <strong>saveurl\storage</strong> to 775 or 777.